-All tests have a deadline at 11:59PM on Monday.
-If a student has problems during the weekend, the computers at LIT are available for test completion on Monday.
+All tests have a deadline at 11:59PM the date indicate in the course calendar.
+If a student has problems during the week/weekend, the computers at LIT are available.
 There are no test makeups so plan accordingly by not waiting until the deadline.
 NO TEST MAKEUPS!